davidjguru/davidjguru.github.io/_posts/2019-3-23-Javascript-fast-tips-using-console-table.md

 // We have to ensure all the document is loaded previously window.onload = function() {

-// Shows data in a table format, We're getting all the paragraphs var paragraphs = document.getElementsByTagName("p");
+// Shows data in a table format, Get all the paragraphs var paragraphs = document.getElementsByTagName("p");
 console.table(paragraphs, "innerText");